Army role eyed as Egypt election campaign begins

 The winner could gain the first popular mandate in modern Egyptian history after decades of strongman rulers and secure a decisive role in drafting a new constitution -- the subject of power struggles between Islamists, liberals and the army.

-Democracy campaigners fear the new parliament will count for little unless the army submits to civilian rule and a future president who will replace Hosni Mubarak, the president and ex-air force commander ousted in February in an uprising.
+Democracy campaigners fear the new parliament will count for little unless the army submits to civilian rule and a future president who will replace Hosni Mubarak, the president and ex-air force commander ousted in February in a popular uprising.

 "The armed forces are not a state above the state and will not be," said presidential candidate and former U.N. nuclear watchdog Mohamed ElBaradei in a statement.
 "There is a difference between a democratic civilian state that guarantees the rights of man and military tutelage."

-Army men have dominated Egypt since a 1952 military coup and control a large swathe of the economy.
+Army men have dominated the presidency since a 1952 military coup and control a large swathe of the economy.

-With Mubarak gone the military to brass has pledged to yield power to civilians, but many Egyptians suspect it will continue to operate the levers of power even after a new president is elected.
+With Mubarak gone, the military has pledged to yield power to civilians but many Egyptians suspect it will continue to operate the levers of power even after a new president is elected.

 The Muslim Brotherhood, one of Egypt's most influential political groups, demanded Silmi step down and the government resign if it tries to set specific rules for the constitution.

-"The participants request this document be removed and invite the Egyptian people ... to stand up against it and protect their rights," said Mohamed Saad el-Katatni, secretary-general of the Brotherhood's Freedom and Justice party.

-He called for a million-strong march on November 18 if their demand is not met.
+"We consider this a usurpation of the right of the people to choose their own constitution," it said in a statement.

-Those who back the army's desire for autonomy say it could stop a power grab by Islamists.
+Supporters of granting the army the right to defy an elected government say it could stop a power grab by religious fanatics.
 Opponents say the army is raising the spectre of an Islamist coup to keep its privileges.

 Mubarak's overthrow allowed Islamist groups with grass-roots support to enter formal politics and shattered the order built around his now disbanded National Democratic Party.

-A plethora of smaller secular liberal and left-wing parties remain to oppose the Muslim Brotherhood, whose leaders came late to the uprising against Mubarak but could now benefit most from the freedoms it brought.
+A plethora of smaller secular liberal and left-wing parties remain to oppose the Muslim Brotherhood, which came late to the uprising against Mubarak and now stands to benefit most from the freedoms it brought.

 The staggered parliamentary elections are due to begin on November 28 and will last until March, with different dates for different chambers and regions of the country.